dandelional/JingfanLi.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student in Software Engineering at Nankai University, expected to graduate in 2026.
-My primary research interests lie in Machine Learning, Multimodal Learning, and Large Language Models ($\text{LLM}$s).
+My primary research interests lie in Machine Learning, Multimodal Learning, and Large Language Models (LLMs).

 I have strong research skills and engineering expertise, including hands-on experience with deep learning frameworks implementation, experimental design, and system-level programming.
 In the future, I aim to focus on developing efficient and reliable AI systems at the intersection of multimodal representation learning and large model optimization/deployment, addressing key challenges in real-world application scenarios.